-LinkedIn groups are a great place to start relationships, just avoid posting your own stuff all the time.
+LinkedIn groups are a great place to start relationships, just avoid posting your stuff all the time.
 Find the communities that are active and have some good discussions going on.
-Take part and show off your expertise by helping people out where ever you can.
+Take part and show off your expertise by helping people out wherever you can.

 LinkedIn is bringing out improvements to its portal all the time, which aim to help make it even easier to connect.
 It will now make suggestions about who you may want to contact and about what.
 See what these suggestions are.

 7. Write Some Articles

 LinkedIn’s publisher tool is a great way to put your thoughts out there and position yourself as an expert.
 Don’t use overly corporate speak, make sure it’s accessible and interesting.

 If humor is your thing then make it witty, or if you have a strong opinion then dare to be controversial and stimulate conversation.
 Articles are indexed by search engines, meaning you can also be found that way.